zith5364/Terraform_httpd_jenkins_template/README.md

 2. install docker.

 inputs:
+run #terraform init  ==> it will initiate terraform and bring necessary things to run terraform template
+#terraform plan ==> if you want to check plan before applying.
 run #terraform apply by going inside tf_dev_prod_template directory. it will prompt for environment
 1. if you want httpd server, give input as dev